 I write this post through the lens of my own struggle, but you might read it through the lens of marriage, infertility, depression, unemployment, or chronic illness.
 Perhaps you live with a spouse you don’t trust, or share your home with a person you’ve grown to resent.
-Maybe you long to escape your vocation, your circumstances, or yourself…but there’s just no way out.
+Maybe you long to escape your vocation, your circumstances, or yourself, but there’s just no way out.

 Whatever the catalyst, you’re weary.
 You’ve fought hard to overcome this battle.
 You’ve sought help, implemented strategies, and lain awake scouring every synapse for solutions.
 You’ve done some things right, a lot of things wrong, and you have no idea which way the scales tip.

-You’ve begged, wept, and pleaded with your face pressed into the carpet, only to rise still shackled with doubt.
+You’ve begged, wept, and pleaded through prayer with your face pressed into the carpet, only to rise still shackled with doubt.
 You feel like you’re playing a perpetual game of Sorry! – just when you think you’re gaining ground, a roll of the dice bumps you back to the beginning, erasing all progress.

 You’re weary, and you see nothing but failure – especially within yourself.